benauthor/benauthor.github.com/_posts/2018-01-09-the-evan-test.md

 years, I've gathered a few more questions of my own.
 In the spirit of the Joel test, they are phrased in the binary, and "Yes" is the right answer.
 These are leading indicators of successful technical organizations, according to my opinion and subjective experience.
-They have evolved over time, but here's my test as it stands today:
+My thoughts have of course evolved over time, but here's my test as it stands today:

-- **Do you have 'pushbutton' deploy and rollback of your software?**
+- **Do you have 'pushbutton' deploy and rollback?**

   A natural extension of 'builds in one step', this indicates seriousness about tooling and automation.
 If you can't automate it, you're wasting a